 This crazy ‘octopus tree’ was making its way down the stairs…

-For further reading on Tel Aviv then check out this travel blog on how to spend two days in Tel Aviv – it includes beaches, museums, Carmel Market and Jaffa Old Town.
+For further reading, check out this travel blog on how to spend two days in Tel Aviv – it includes beaches, museums, Carmel Market and Jaffa Old Town.
+If you are travelling in Israel, you might also be interested in reading:

 Hi, I'm Amy and I have over 25 years of travel experience.
 I love seeking out temples, Churches and other religious and historical buildings.
 My BA (Religions and Theology) and MA (South Asian Studies) were gained from the University of Manchester.
 When I'm not blogging about Europe, Asia and the Middle East you will find me at home in Liverpool with my husband and Blake the Patterdale terrier!
 Come and join me on my templeseeking journey around the world!